Coldport/Optimization_testing_space/README.md

 ## to use this you will need to have SNOPT set up on your system. details on that can be found on the snopt website.

-get a licinse from here.
+get a license from here.

 https://ccom.ucsd.edu/~optimizers/licensing/